-Assistant Coach John Warnke has shouldered the bulk of the training regimen for the Sabercats this season, and thanks in part to Warnke's design, the Sabercats have put together 23 personal records over just four races.
+Assistant Coach John Warnke has come alongside Head Coach Isaiah Steinbart to help shoulder the training regimen for the Sabercats this season, and thanks in part to Warnke's design, the Sabercats have put together 23 personal records over just four races.
 The runners are bought into Warnke's work, and the result has been focused momentum as the teams approach the national stage.

 Warnke has them doing sprints, "tempo work" to improve their base speed, and he's even preparing them for the terrain and unique details of the course at Nationals.
 His preparation is detailed and specified.

 "What we've been focusing on recently is getting ready for the terrain of Nationals and also the corners," Warnke said.
 "The course at Nationals has a lot of 180-degree-type corners, so we've gone to Brandt-Quirk [Park] and practiced taking those at speed to see what it feels like.
 Nationals will actually be really similar to the course in Muskegon that we ran earlier this season, and it's a very similar course to what we've been preparing on all season."

 Jeremy Fopma speaks for the team in affirming how everyone views Warnke's methods and exercise design, saying that they trust Warnke and they are completely bought into the work he prescribes.

 Naturally, Warnke puts the credit right back on the runners.